debpal/GeoAnalyze/README.md

 the `GeoAnalyze.Raster` and `GeoAnalyze.Shape` classes streamline the process by automating these operations.
 This allows users to execute geoprocessing tasks more efficiently, reducing code length while ensuring accuracy and scalability.

+### Raster

-* Counting raster values and NoData cells
+- Counting raster values and NoData cells
-* Changing raster resolution
+- Changing raster resolution
-* Reprojecting the raster's Coordinate Reference System (CRS)
+- Reprojecting the raster's Coordinate Reference System (CRS)
-* Clipping raster using shapefiles
+- Clipping rasters using shapefiles
-* Generating rasters from input geometries
+- Generating rasters from input geometries
-* Handling NoData values in rasters
+- Handling NoData values in rasters
-* Extracting raster boundary polygons
+- Extracting raster boundary polygons
+- Reclassification of rasters
+- Merging raster files

+### Shapefile

-* Performing column analysis on shapefiles
+- Performing column analysis on shapefiles
-* Reprojecting the CRS of shapefiles
+- Reprojecting the CRS of shapefiles
-* Filling polygons
+- Filling polygons
-* Executing spatial joins on geometries
+- Executing spatial joins on geometries
-* Merging shapefiles
+- Merging shapefiles

 ## File Operations (Irrespective of Extensions)